 Download the Software

 Vodia PBX can be installed on Windows using an installer program.
 This program creates a service in Windows that automatically starts after the system is booted.
 Before you can start to install the software, you have to download a copy of the installer package.
-The following locations apply to version 58.0:
+The following locations are available: